Rural tree scheme

 Once the orders have been received, nurseries propagate the plants, which are available to ratepayers in either autumn or spring the following year.

-When available, you can download an order form here, pick one up at a council customer service centre or ask to have one posted to you.
+You can download an order form, pick one up at a council customer service centre or ask to have one posted to you.

 Once you have completed the order form, eligible ratepayers must:

-- present the voucher you receive and species order form at the nominated nursery between 1 July and 1 November, for collection the following autumn or spring.
+- Present the voucher you receive and species order form at the nominated nursery between 1 July and 1 December, for collection the following autumn or spring.

 What are my responsibilities?